New Psychoactive Substances (NPS)

 Bavarian Police Warn of Dangerous Synthetic-Cannabinoid E-Liquids 'Zombie-Liquid', 'Baller-Liquid' and 'Görke'

-Bavarian authorities have issued an urgent enforcement warning against e-liquids containing synthetic cannabinoids marketed as "research chemicals."
-Businesses in the vaping and chemical supply chains should ensure robust compliance with narcotics laws to avoid criminal liability and reputational risk from illicit product diversion.
+Bavarian authorities have launched an enforcement campaign against e-liquids containing synthetic cannabinoids marketed as research chemicals.
+Businesses in the vaping and chemical supply chains must ensure strict compliance with narcotics laws to mitigate criminal liability and prevent illicit product diversion.

 polizei.bayern.deGermanyGermany